 - CWD testing kits are available for hunters at any GFP office found at https://gfp.sd.gov/contactus/.

 - The package delivery address is listed below and at the bottom of the CWD Hunter Submission Form.
 Results are usually available within 2-3 weeks but may take longer depending on sample volume at the SDSU Diagnostic Laboratory.

 Animal Disease Research and Diagnostic Lab

 Brookings, SD 57007

-- Contact your local GFP regional or district office and make arrangements to have your sample removed and submitted for testing.
+- Contact your local GFP office and schedule to have your sample removed and submitted for testing at no cost.